Florencea/my-macos-build/README.md

 ## macOS Setup

-- For Apple Silicon macs
+- For Apple Silicon and macOS 12
-- For macOS Monterey

 ### 1. Logout Browsers and Reinstall macOS